US and China will go for Round 2 of trade talks next week

 Related: Tariffs won't slow China's tech rise

 China said last week that some progress was made in the talks in Beijing, but acknowledged that the two sides remain far apart on some issues.
+On Tuesday, it struck a more upbeat tone.

+"We have noted the statement from the White House press secretary.
+We think it shows the US side's willingness to reach a consensus with China on economic and trade issues," China's ministry of foreign affairs spokesperson Geng Shuang said at a news briefing.
+"This is a positive signal."

 The scale of the challenge facing negotiators was highlighted by a widely reported document that the US delegation gave to the Chinese government outlining some of the American demands.
 They included cutting the US trade deficit with China by $200 billion by the end of 2020 and halting Chinese subsidies for advanced technology industries.